 1.1 This policy references the Education and Training Foundation (ETF, we, us, our), a registered charity (registration no: 1153859) and company limited by guarantee (company registration number (England and Wales): 08540597).
-It also includes our subsidiary company, ETF Services Limited (company registration number (England and Wales): 9511877), and our professional membership organisation, the Society for Education and Training (SET).
+It also includes our professional membership organisation, the Society for Education and Training (SET).

 1.3 SET is the membership body dedicated to professionals working across further education, vocational teaching and training.
 It helps the careers of professionals working across the sector, inspiring them to be even better, and, connecting them with thousands of like-minded professionals and experts.
 It aims to raise the status of the profession, champion the quality of the sector’s professionals, and provide access to the best research and expert views there are.

-1.5 The ETF may change this policy from time to time by updating this page.
+1.5 We may change this policy from time to time by updating this page.
 You should check this page from time to time to ensure that you are happy with any changes.

-3.2 Legitimate interest: means we can process your personal information if: we have a genuine and legitimate reason; we are not harming any of your rights and interests; and you would not be surprised or likely to object to receiving the communication.
+3.4 Legitimate interest: we may choose this lawful basis where we have a genuine and legitimate reason to process your personal data and only when we are not at risk of harming any of your freedoms, rights and interests, or you would not be surprised or likely to object to receiving the communication.
+Examples include:

 4.1 We require your personal data to understand your needs and provide you with a better service, and in particular for the following reasons: